 Create your first presentation in Keynote on Mac

-To create a Keynote presentation, you first choose a theme, which is a set of predesigned slide layouts that you use as a starting point.
-Each layout includes placeholder images and text styled as headlines and body content.
+To create a Keynote presentation, you first choose a theme, which is a set of predesigned master slides you use as a starting point.
+Each master slide includes placeholder images and text styled as titles and body content.
 To add your own content, you replace the placeholder content with your own.

 To open Keynote, click the Keynote icon in the Dock, Launchpad, or the Applications folder.

-If the theme chooser (shown below) doesn’t appear, hold down the Option key and choose File > New (from the File menu at the top of your screen) to open it.
+If the theme chooser (shown below) doesn’t appear, click New Document in the bottom-left corner of the dialog.
+You can also hold down the Option key and choose File > New (from the File menu at the top of your screen).

 Some themes aren’t downloaded to your computer until you choose them or open a presentation that uses one.
 If your connection is slow or you’re offline when this happens, placeholder images and slide backgrounds in the presentation may appear at a lower resolution until you’re online again or the theme finishes downloading.